Becomes sixth player to sign pro contract overseas contract under Coach Burt

 The end of the A-10 season saw two of Burt's student-athletes named to the Atlantic 10 All-Conference team, Wumi Agunbiade and Raegan Moore.

 One of just five NCAA Division I 1st year head coaches to win 20 games, Burt was named a finalist for the 2014 Spalding Maggie Dixon Division I Rookie Coach of the Year award, which honors a WBCA Division I head coach who has led his or her team to a successful season during his or her first year at the helm.

-During his time on the Bluff, Burt helped the Dukes to 123 victories and five WNIT appearances.
-This past season's team tied the program record with 24 wins and recorded an all-time-best 11 Atlantic 10 Conference victories.
-He helped recruit and coach nine players who earned all-conference honors a total of 15 times, six 1,000 point scorers and three players who have gone on to play professionally overseas.
+During his seven years on the Bluff, including six as the program's top assistant coach, Burt helped the Dukes to 143 victories and six WNIT appearances.
+He helped recruit and coach 10 players who earned all-conference honors a total of 17 times, seven 1,000 point scorers and five players who have gone on to play professionally overseas.
 Additionally, he has coached the 2008, 2009 and 2013 Atlantic 10 Defensive Players of the Year.